gerardrecinto/flicks/README.md

 The following **optional** features are implemented:

-- [ ] User sees an error message when there's a networking error.
+- [ X ] User sees an error message when there's a networking error.
 - [ ] Movies are displayed using a CollectionView instead of a TableView.
-- [ ] User can search for a movie.
+- [ X ] User can search for a movie.
 - [ ] All images fade in as they are loading.
-- [ ] Customize the UI.
+- [ X ] Customize the UI.
+(What I did: Listed each movie according to their location)

 The following **additional** features are implemented: